SAthamnah/VRBluiTouchInteraction/README.md

 ### Touch Interaction
 Blui takes mouse events as input, so we will translate the users touch interactions to mouse clicks and scrolls based on the location of touch.

-1. Open the "VRTablet" Actor and select the screen, scroll down in the details tap and Add the events "On Component Begin Overlap" and "On Component End Overlap" to your graph.
+1. Open the "VRTablet" Actor and select the screen, scroll down in the details tab and Add the events "On Component Begin Overlap" and "On Component End Overlap" to your graph.
 Create a new Variable and change its type to Primitive Component.
 Name it "Overlapping Components", Change it from a single value to an array by clicking next to its data type and then choosing array.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/b50f4b0d-3a24-4ec2-ad84-e69cd088da7c" />
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/69f8fd42-2112-4e07-bf7c-7e8a0cd05807" />